johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^fn18]: *Dynamic* derives from a Greek word, *dunamis*, meaning power and refers to forces stimulating change or progress within a system or process.

-[^fn19]: 1 Corinthians 2:12-13

-[^fn20]: Revelation 2:29, 3:6,13,23; Matthew 11:15, Mark 4:9 etc.
+[^fn19]: Revelation 2:29, 3:6,13,23; Matthew 11:15, Mark 4:9 etc.

-[^fn21]: James 1:22-25; see also Hebrews 3:7-19

-[^fn22]: Collossians 3:16

-[^fn23]: Revelation 10:9-10; also Ezekiel 3:1-14

-[^fn24]: Luke 6:47-49

-[^fn25]: All four examples are based on textbooks of approximately 25 A4-sized pages, of double-sided printing, folded to produce 50pp, A5-sized booklets, stapled and trimmed, with a single-colour printed cover.
+[^fn20]: All four examples are based on textbooks of approximately 25 A4-sized pages, of double-sided printing, folded to produce 50pp, A5-sized booklets, stapled and trimmed, with a single-colour printed cover.
 Syllabus set = 17 textbooks.

 	Example A assumes a cost price of 1000 CFA per text book (~$2, or £1.33).
 The other examples, based on a larger volume of printing, assume a cost price of 800 CFA.
 The commercial selling price is an estimate.

-[^fn26]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+[^fn21]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.

-[^fn27]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses
+[^fn22]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses